joyrider3774/waternet/README.md

 # Waternet Multiplatform Retro Game
 Waternet is a multiplatform puzzle game written for old consoles and handhelds like Game Boy (Color), Game Gear, Master System, Analogue Pocket and Mega Duck using the gbdk sdk.

+## Photo's of the game running on real hardware

 ## Graphics
 Graphics (tiles), i created in [Game Boy Tile Designer](http://www.devrs.com/gb/hmgd/gbtd.html) and the titlescreen graphic is based on a modified title screen image from my waternet game i made for [gp2x](https://www.willemssoft.be/index.php?main=5&sub=6&action=productdetails&id=218) and [windows](https://www.willemssoft.be/index.php?main=46&sub=7&action=productdetails&id=220).
 I designed the title screen in the [Gimp Image Editor](https://www.gimp.org/) to just have the word waternet, the waterdrop and the menu box to fit it all on the Game Boy screen.
 Afterwards i used [Game Boy Png Converter](https://github.com/gingemonster/GameBoyPngConverter) to convert the titlescreen to an optimized tilemap and tiles.